 G. Patterson, C. Xu, H. Su, J. Hays, "The SUN Attribute Database: Beyond Categories for Deeper Scene Understanding", IJCV, May 2014.

 In this project, I implemented in C++ a human face and body detection system based on the paper "Face detection, pose estimation and landmark localization in the wild" (X. Zhu and D. Ramanan, CVPR 2012).
-This C++ implementation achieved 0.95 recall and 0.90 precision on eHarmony’s user proﬁle photos.
+The implementation achieves 0.95 recall and 0.90 precision on eHarmony’s user proﬁle photos.

-The goal of this work is to automatically distinguish high quality professional photos from low quality snapshots.
+The goal of this project is to automatically distinguish high quality professional photos from low quality snapshots.

-Here I focus on assessing the quality of photos that contain faces (e.g. user profile photos).
-I propose several features specially useful for this task, e.g. skin smoothness, composition, bokeh, etc. Experiments show that with some small modifications they are also very useful for assessing other types of photos.
+We focus on assessing the quality of photos which contain faces (e.g. user profile photos).
+We propose several image features particularly useful for this task, e.g. skin smoothness, composition, bokeh.
+Experiments show that with small modifications they are also useful for assessing other types of photos.

 Onboard vehicle detection plays a key role in collision prevention and autonomous driving.
-Camera-based detection techniques have been proven effective and economical, and show extensive application prospect.
+Camera-based detection techniques have been proven effective and economical, and show wide application prospect.

-This project is focused on the development of a front vehicle detection system using onboard camera.
-Hypothesis generation based on shadows and hypothesis verification based on HOG features are integrated to achieve a real-time system.
-A passing vehicle detection component using optical flow is also proposed, and obtains fast and reliable detections.
+This project focuses on front vehicle detection using onboard cameras.
+Hypothesis generation based on shadows and hypothesis verification based on HOG features are combined to achieve a real-time system.
+We also introduce and integrate a passing vehicle detection component using optical flow, as well as road surface segmentation.